zjysteven/lmms-finetune/README.md

 ## Acknowledgements

-The codebase borrows from, is inspired by, or builds upon the following code, repos, and/or libraries: [LLaVA](https://github.com/haotian-liu/LLaVA), [Qwen](https://github.com/QwenLM/Qwen-VL/blob/master/finetune.py), [transformers](https://github.com/huggingface/transformers), a [sample finetuning script](https://github.com/NielsRogge/Transformers-Tutorials/blob/master/LLaVa/Fine_tune_LLaVa_on_a_custom_dataset_(with_PyTorch_Lightning).ipynb) using Lightning by huggingface staff, etc.
+The codebase borrows from, is inspired by, or builds upon the following code, repos, and/or libraries: [LLaVA](https://github.com/haotian-liu/LLaVA), [Qwen](https://github.com/QwenLM/Qwen-VL/blob/master/finetune.py), [transformers](https://github.com/huggingface/transformers), etc.

+We also want to thank the huggingface team for actively integrating newest models in the transformers library.
+Also, the example finetuning scripts made by HF staff, [Niels Rogge](https://github.com/NielsRogge) and [Raushan Turganbay](https://github.com/zucchini-nlp), are very helpful and lay the foundation for this codebase.